decentraland/nft-server/README.md

 # Endpoints

 Check [`./src/adapters/routes.ts`](https://github.com/decentraland/nft-server/blob/master/src/adapters/routes.ts) for an up to date list of all the endpoints.
-The most important ones are: